KGHustad/cuda-gs/README.md

 * [NCCL](https://github.com/NVIDIA/nccl) is required for multiple GPU support.

 ## Building
 The required libraries can be built with either a plain GNU makefile or CMake (which should be better at finding libraries).
+The libraries will be located in `build/lib`.

 ### Building with a plain GNU makefile
 ```